 Next, you'll learn the fundamentals of environment and set design by starting with perspective drawing: the key to creating solid art.
 Discover how to visualize environments by building matte paintings from scratch using photo-bashing techniques plus the paint-over method to acquire lighting and perspective information from pre-rendered assets.

-Note: The Introduction to Concept Art & Digital Illustration Certificate is embedded in this Diploma.
-If you complete the 3-month introductory course, you'll be one-third of the way through this diploma.
+Note: The Introduction to Concept Art & Digital Illustration Certificate is embedded in this course.
+If you complete the 3-month introductory course, you'll be one-third of the way through this course.

 The advanced illustration course is where you take your art fundamentals to the next level, and explore your career options as an illustrator.